mdespuits/dotify/README.md

     $ dotify link .vimrc
         linked  /Users/computer-user/.vimrc

+## What files are you managing?

+No one likes to go and look for the symlinks of their dotfiles manually.
+Just check to see which files are being managed by Dotify by running `dotify list`.

+    $ dotify list
+    Dotify is managing 13 files:

+       * .bash_profile
+       * .dotrc
+       * .gemrc
+       * .gitconfig
+       * .gitignore_global
+    ...

 ## Unlink the chains...

 Don't want any of the dotfiles anymore?
 Or want to drop one?
 Well, I'm not one to question.
 Go ahead and move them back into the home directory.